lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     - course: B.A.
 Hons. in Philosophy (Distinction, 82%)
       institution: Stellenbosch University
       year: 2019
-    - course: B.A. in Humanities (Distinction, 82%)
+    - course: B.A. in Humanities (Philosophy and the Social Sciences | History of Art and English) (Distinction, 82%)
       institution: North-West University
       year: 2018